-Like most country clubs, Wildwood struggled financially during the Depression, and as World War II began, gasoline rationing dealt it a death blow.
-Considered as "out in the sticks" then, and hard to get to, the club began to lose members.
-It was sold in a sheriff's sale on April 6, 1940.
+Like most country clubs, Wildwood struggled financially during the Depression and as World War II began, gasoline rationing hurt the club as it was considered “out in the sticks” and hard to get to.
+It lost members and was sold in 1940.

-Ownership of the Property changed hands two more times before John W. Hubbard, a wealthy industrialist, acquired it on October 28, 1944.
-Hubbard donated it to the Boy Scouts of America.
+Ownership changed hands two more times before John W. Hibbard acquired it in 1944 and donated the property to the Boy Scouts of America.

-With money it received from its participation in the 1956 Gator Bowl in Jacksonville, Fla., the University of Pittsburgh (Pitt), acquired the club on March 28, 1956, and used it as practice areas for its athletic teams and as a recreational facility for its faculty.
+With money it received from its participation in the Gator Bowl in Jacksonville, Fla., the University of Pittsburgh acquired the club in 1956 and used it as its practice area for it athletic teams and a recreational facility for their faculty.

-Pitt rejuvenated the facilities, including the golf course, and operated the club as Pitt Wildwood.
-After four years of operating at a loss, the university sold the property on June 28, 1960 to Stone Lodge, Inc., a group of members from the community and Pitt, for $535,000.
+Pitt rejuvenated the golf course and operated as Pitt Wildwood until 1960 when it was sold to Stone Lodge, Inc., a group of members from the community and Pitt for $535,000.